 Safwan M. Masri

-Masri joined Columbia University in 1988 as a member of the faculty of Columbia Business School.
+Masri joined Columbia University in 1988 as a member of the faculty of the Columbia Graduate School of Business.
 He was appointed Vice Dean in 1993, a position he held for thirteen years.
 He previously taught engineering at Stanford University, and was a visiting professor at INSEAD (Institut Européen d’Administration des Affaires) in France.

-A scholar of the contemporary Arab world, Masri is the author of Tunisia: An Arab Anomaly (Columbia University Press, 2017), which examines why Tunisia was the only country to emerge from the Arab Spring as a democracy.
-The book has received positive coverage in a number of media outlets, including the Financial Times, Le Monde, and Foreign Policy.
+A scholar of the contemporary Arab world, Masri’s work focuses on understanding postcolonial dynamics among religion, education, society, and politics.
+He is the author of Tunisia: An Arab Anomaly (Columbia University Press, 2017), which examines why Tunisia was the only country to emerge from the Arab Spring as a democracy.
+The book has received positive coverage in a number of media outlets, including the Financial Times, Le Monde, Foreign Policy, Foreign Affairs, and the Journal of Democracy.
 Masri is often quoted in the press and appears frequently on news programs.
 His writings on education and current affairs have been featured in the Financial Times, Huffington Post, The Hill, and Times Higher Education.

 Masri earned his Bachelor of Science degree in industrial engineering from Purdue University in 1982; his Master of Science in industrial engineering, also from Purdue in 1984; and his Ph.D. in industrial engineering and engineering management from Stanford University in 1988.
 He was honored with the Singhvi Professor of the Year for Scholarship in the Classroom Award in 1990, the Robert W. Lear Service Award in 1998, and the Dean’s Award for Teaching Excellence in a Core Course in 2000.
 Masri has also been honored with the 2003 American Service Award from the American-Arab Anti-Discrimination Committee.